Flexitime for technical and administrative staff

 The hours you work are to be registered manually or digitally and submitted to your manager at the end of the month.
 At the end of every calendar month, your manager checks the hours you have worked.
 You are responsible for filling in and submitting a flexitime form.
 All the forms below open in a new window.

-- Digital flexitime form for reporting working hours, in Swedish – simple (Excel, 25 kB)
+- Simple flexitime form, in Swedish (Excel, 25 kB)

 - Sample showing how to complete the manual flexitime form (PDF, 26 kB)